 The cooperative can feed lights in two ways using underground secondary.
-Where a decorative light fixture is desired, the cooperative can provide a 100 watt HPS colonial fixture mounted on a 14 foot pole.
-The member is responsible for all trenching and backfilling and for providing the concrete foundation shown in sketch #14.
+Where a decorative light fixture is desired, the cooperative can provide an LED colonial fixture mounted on an 18 foot fiberglass pole.
+The member is responsible for all trenching and backfilling.
 The cooperative can also mount any of its other lights on a wooden pole fed from underground secondary when necessary.
 Again, the member will pay for the wooden pole, any additional secondary over 150 feet and provide any required trenching and backfilling.